tldr-pages/tldr/pages/common/pre-commit.md

 `pre-commit run`

-- Run pre-commit hooks on all files:
+- Run pre-commit hooks on all files, staged or unstaged:

 `pre-commit run -a`